aelukin/MWT_model/README.md

 Magnus force can be observed in sports such as tennis and baseball in form of a curved trajectory of a rapidly rotating ball.
 Since it's first description and laboratory demonstration by Heinrich Gustav Magnus in 1853, Magnus effect found multiple applications in engineering.
 These include rotosails which can be used as an alternative propulsion method for surface vessels.
 Another application of Magnus effect is new high-efficiency wind generators which use rotating cylinders instead of conventional blades.

-The main goal of presented work is to simulink model for a small experimental high-efficiency wind turbine based on Magnus effect (MWT).
+The main goal of presented work is to develop a simulink model for a small experimental high-efficiency wind turbine based on Magnus effect (MWT).
 The render of the experimental turbine is presented further.
 It consists of two rotating cylinders, acting as an air foil, which are connected to a shaft, rotating inside of a hub.

 ![Презентация1](https://user-images.githubusercontent.com/86794870/130788554-83bad5fa-dce3-4462-9a14-52e391636e3c.png)